 The Santa Cruz County Regional Transportation Commission (SCCRTC) in coordination with the Santa Cruz County Resource Conservation District, is also developing a RCIS.
 The Santa Cruz County RCIS will be reviewed and approved by the California Department of Fish and Wildlife.
-Once finalized, the Santa Cruz County RCIS may help expedite delivery of transportation projects by facilitating regional advance mitigation planning: a process in which the environmental mitigation for impacts from multiple projects can be pooled and conducted in advance, resulting in larger conservation projects that have greater benefits, and potential mitigation for transportation project design.
+Once finalized, the Santa Cruz County RCIS may help expedite delivery of transportation projects by facilitating regional advance mitigation planning: a process in which the environmental mitigation for impacts from multiple projects can be pooled and conducted in advance, resulting in larger conservation projects that have greater benefits, and potential mitigation for transportation projects is identified in advance of final project design.
 The Santa Cruz County RCIS is scheduled to be completed in 2022.